bicycle-codes/envelope/docs/README.md

 So, in the ordinary postal system, you write my name and address on an envelope and send it to me.
 This enables unsolicited mail.
 But suppose we only allow mail in envelopes that have already been authorized by the sender?

 So, I give you a one-time private key, plus i sign a statement that says the corresponding public key is allowed to post me a message, before some expiry time.
 You could call this a "send certificate".
 It's one per message.
 So I send you several at a time, so you can send me say 20 messages.

 You encrypt your message to me, then sign it with the private key in the send cert, then broadcast the cyphertext, signature, send cert and recipient.
-A relaying peer checks that cert has not expired, and is actually signed by the recipient, and that the cyphertext is signed by the key in the cert.
+A relaying peer checks that cert has not expired, and is actually **signed by the recipient**, and that **the cyphertext is signed by the key in the cert.**

 The relay servers don't need to keep track of certs that have not been used yet, they just need to remember if they have already seen certs.
 Actually, it doesn't matter if they do this perfectly.
 Reusing a cert reveals the sender, so well behaved senders won't do that.
 I would have relays remember certs, but only use a bounded amount of memory for that.
 Relays can forget about certs that have reached their expiry date!
 Relays only need to remember the hash of the cert and it's expiry date, so it's not even much information.
 They could keep a bloom filter to it's easy to test the usual case that it's a unique single use of the cert.